forcedotcom/source-deploy-retrieve/HANDBOOK.md

 `childTypes` maps child component file suffixes to their parent’s type id.
 This helps when, for instance, we are parsing a decomposed component file such as a CustomField on a CustomObject.
 We are then able to quickly identify the parent type of the file.
 This is primarily beneficial for decomposed components but may have other uses in the future.

-`apiVersion` is meant to reflect the api version the registry configuration is aligned with.
-It’s also used as the default api version for a handful of operations like generating package XMLs or deploying/retrieving.

 ### Updating the [Metadata registry file]

 This file is large and luckily, not entirely crafted by hand.
 And because new metadata types are being added to the platform each release, we’ll need to update the [Metadata registry file].
 The update-registry module in the scripts folder automatically updates the registry as best it can using a describeMetadata() call against a provided Salesforce org, without overwriting manual changes.
 It also attempts to update the indexes listed in the previous section.
 When generating a new version of the registry, it’s important to manually review the changes to ensure they make sense and aren’t destructive.
 When in doubt, test functionality with the new version.
 See [Contributing Metadata Types to the Registry](./contributing/metadata.md) in the development README on how to invoke the script with Yarn.